stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 ![randomForest.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/randomForest.png)

 In Artificial Neutral Network, there are numerous hyper parameters to turn such as the architecture of the hidden layers, activation functions and so on.
-We can also apply stochastic gradient descent optimization method to prevent get track at the local minimum and also random drop out layer to make the neural network less prone to overfitting.
+We can also apply stochastic gradient descent optimization method to prevent get track at the local minimum and also random drop out layer to make the neural network less prone to overfit.

 ![ANN.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/ANN.png)

-Out-of-sample testing accuracy
+Out-of-sample MAE

     Random Forest:
               ANN: